 Most Electromagnetic Conductivity (EM) instruments are comprised of two or more sets of coils; a transmitter and receiver.
 These two coils are electrically connected and are separated at a fixed distance.
 This distance determines the depth of investigation from shallow high resolution surveys at 0.4m down to 6m in depth.

-The transmitter coil is used to generate an electromagnetic field at a specific frequency.
-This is known as the primary field.
+The transmitter coil generates an electromagnetic field at a specific frequency, known as the primary field.
 The primary field causes electrical currents to flow in conductive materials in the subsurface.
-The flow of currents in the subsurface, called eddy currents, generate a secondary magnetic field, which is sensed by the receiver coil.
-The magnitude of the secondary field sensed by the receiver depends upon the type and distribution of conductive material in the subsurface.
-Both the induced secondary field, along with the primary field, are detected at the receiver coil.
+This flow of currents in the subsurface generates a secondary magnetic field, which is sensed by the receiver coil.
+The magnitude of the secondary field depends upon the type and distribution of conductive material in the subsurface.

-The magnitude of the secondary field is broken into two orthogonal components.
-These are the In-phase (real component) and the Quadrature component (imaginary component).
-Under certain operating conditions, the magnitude of the Quadrature component of the secondary field is linearly proportional to the apparent conductivity.
-In the absence of a highly conductive material (e.g. metal or metallic targets) in the subsurface, the magnitude of the in-phase component is dependent on the magnetic susceptibility of the subsurface.
+The magnitude of the secondary field is broken into two orthogonal components: the in-phase and quadrature components.
+Under certain operating conditions, the magnitude of the quadrature component of the secondary field is linearly proportional to the apparent ground conductivity.
+In the absence of a highly conductive material, such as metallic targets in the subsurface, the magnitude of the in-phase component indicates the magnetic susceptibility of the materials within the subsurface.